IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

 - Status: Indicates the current state of the Db2 Community Edition instance.
 If the status is *Running*, it means that the instance is active and ready for use.
-- Container Name: Container name that runs the Db2 instance.
+- Container name: Container name that runs the Db2 instance.
 - Host: Hostname or IP address where the Db2 instance is accessible.
 - Port: Port number used for database connection.
 - Username: Username for accessing the Db2 instance.
 - Password: Password for accessing the Db2 instance.
-- Available Databases: Lists the databases within the instance.
+- Available databases: Lists the databases within the instance.
 The **Connect** button is used to establish a connection to the database and the **Drop** button is used to delete the database

    > **Note**: You can also connect to the database by manually [adding the database connection](#create-db-connection) from the DB2 CONNECTIONS pane.
    {: .note-right}

 - Action Buttons
-   - **+ Create Database**:  When you click **+ Create Database**, a **Create New Database** dialog appears.
+   - **+ Create database**:  When you click **+ Create database**, a **Create New Database** dialog appears.
 Enter the database name in the **Database Name** field, then click **Create & Connect**.

       This action will:
       - Create a new database.
       - Create a connection profile for it.
       - Automatically connects the database to the instance by using the newly created database connection.
-   - **Restart Instance**: Restarts the Db2 instance by using a tiered restart process:
+   - **Restart instance**: Restarts the Db2 instance by using a tiered restart process:
      - **Soft restart (default)**: Attempts a soft restart by running `db2stop` followed by `db2start` to refresh the Db2 engine without disrupting the underlying container.
      - **Full restart (fallback)**: If issues occur with `db2stop` or `db2start` (for example, due to locked resources or connection problems), the process switches to a full restart.
 On macOS, this includes restarting Colima, along with Docker services and the Db2 container.
 On Linux, only Docker services and the Db2 container are restarted.
 After the container restarts, `db2start` runs automatically.

-     Click **Restart Instance** when you experience connection timeouts, slow query performance, database lock issues, or unexpected errors after configuration changes.
+     Click **Restart instance** when you experience connection timeouts, slow query performance, database lock issues, or unexpected errors after configuration changes.
-   - **Delete Instance**: Removes the Db2 instance completely.
+   - **Delete instance**: Removes the Db2 instance completely.
    - **Close**: Closes the editor tab without making the changes.